WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Many backing accidents occur because operators rely too heavily on their vehicle mirrors.
-Even with the best of mirrors and mirror arrangements, there still are blind spots to the sides of the vehicle and behind it.
+Many backing accidents occur because operators rely too heavily on mirrors.
+Even with well-positioned mirrors, blind spots remain on the sides and behind the vehicle.
+These blind spots can hide pedestrians, other vehicles, or obstacles, increasing the risk of collisions.

 ALWAYS

-Make every effort to avoid backing.
-Try to park so that you can pull out into traffic.
+Make every effort to avoid backing whenever possible.
+Whenever you can, park so that you can pull forward into traffic.

-Walk around your vehicle and check for any people, and clearance from other vehicles or obstacles on the ground OR overhead.
+Walk around your vehicle to check for people, obstacles, and clearance from other vehicles, both on the ground and overhead.

-Sound your horn with two quick beeps, check rear and side view mirrors, watch side clearances and then back slowly, keeping the vehicle in complete control.
+Before backing, sound your horn with two quick beeps.
+Check your rear and side mirrors, watch side clearances, and back up slowly, keeping the vehicle under complete control.

 NEVER